jhorneman/procjam15/docs/formats.md

 Other action types right now are:

 * 'computer-room'.
 Go to the computer room, which has special logic.
-* 'quest'.
-Go to a scene tagged with 'quest'.
+* 'mission'.
+Go to a scene tagged with 'mission'.
 * 'found-data'.
 Go to the scene where the player found some data.

 I am not happy with this way of implementing things, but it was the fastest way to test the architecture.
 But expect the action types to change.